Social Icons

 Directed by Gerard Johnstone

-The movie has a nice blend of horror and humor, it delivered the needed thrill for the day – a nice surprise pack of fun, entertainment and worthy of its box-office hit status, as I believe all those people needed to see it.
-The movie is Chucky (Child’s Play) but instead of the doll being possessed by the spirit of a serial killer, our doll is a possessive A.I.
+The movie has a nice blend of horror and humor.
+It delivered the thrill I needed for the day—a fun, entertaining surprise pack that earned its box-office hit status.
+Honestly, I believe everyone needed to see it.
+The movie is like Chucky (Child’s Play), but instead of a doll possessed by the spirit of a serial killer, we have a possessive A.I.

-I am not surprised that a part 2 is already in the works, I just hope they will not ruin it by making multiple versions of it, because the movie has a scene where someone is stealing files to the production of M3GAN.
-I just hope anything they had planned does not include such.
+I’m not surprised a part 2 is already in the works.
+I just hope they don’t ruin it by churning out endless sequels.
+There’s a scene in the movie where someone is stealing files related to the production of M3GAN, and I hope whatever plans they have don’t revolve around that.

 The Pale Blue Eye (2022)